 And, if requested, all states must send overseas voters their ballot by email.

-You don't need to wait for ballots to arrive on September 24.
-If you're worried your ballot won't arrive on time, send in a Backup Ballot NOW.
+You don't need to wait for ballots to arrive on September 21.
+If you're worried your ballot won't arrive in time for you to return it by the deadline, send in a Backup Ballot NOW.
 The Backup Ballot (Federal Write-in Absentee Ballot or FWAB) is specifically for overseas voters who are concerned they won't receive their official ballot in time to return it by the deadline.
 All details about the Backup Ballot can be found here.

 4. Your ballot hasn’t arrived? 📭